 16. Couples in strong relationships have fun together.

 All good familial and spousal relationships have some element of fun that brings enjoyment to the relationship.
 Oftentimes, however, this key element can be easily forgotten or neglected.
 The fun things we did initially in a new relationship can, after a while, be taken for granted or simply fall by the wayside, and we stop creating that fun and joy.
 So remember to consciously craft fun situations and moments, for these are the glue that hold our memories together and make our lives sweet.

 Love is so many things: gentle, liberating, warm.
-Love is the binding that seals our very existence.
+It’s the binding that seals our very existence.
 Love keeps us whole and encourages us to share the adoration we feel for others, and even to cherish ourselves.

 This article was published in February 2017 and has been updated.
 Photo by NDAB Creativity/Shutterstock

 SUCCESS is your guide for personal and professional development through inspiration, motivation and training.

 Leave a Comment